-It’s heartbreaking for me to think of what are country is going to look like in 20 years when my to two sons will be grown with a family of their own.
+It’s heartbreaking for me to think of what our country is going to look like in 20 years when my two sons will be grown with a family of their own.

 Most of our politicians don’t even look at these bills they pass, they are shoved together in 1120 pages to be read in 1 day with 7-10 bills lumped together.
 They don’t understand or don’t care what is going on.
 Their children are in Private schools while most of American children are in public schools being taught how horrible America is and if your white forget it you are condemned on a daily basis because of slavery that happened over 150 years ago. (if they would go a little further back they will learn about white Irish slaves) They are taught White Privilege in public schools, colleges, work places and now in our military.

 Teaching our children Islam is the faith to be.
 When parents ask about this they say, oh it’s just history lessons on culture.